What is Myofascial Cupping Technique?

 How is it different to other massage techniques?

-Unlike all other massage techniques that use compression, the Myofascial Cupping Technique is unique in that it lifts and seperates soft tissue, know as negative or tensional pressure.
+Unlike all other massage techniques that use compression, the Myofascial Cupping Technique is unique in that it lifts and seperates soft tissue, know as negative or tensional pressure, as the cups glide along the skin.
 This in turn can increase nutrient rich blood supply to the tissue, while giving a gentle passive stretch to the underlying soft tissue.

 Benefits from the Myofascial Cupping Technique